Tabitha Smith: Utopia

-Boom-Boom is later seen during the events of "Utopia," amongst the mutants assembled in Nightcrawler's chapel as they all prepare to abandon San Francisco for the base that the X-Club has raised from the bottom of the ocean.
+Boom-Boom is later seen during the events of "Utopia", amongst the mutants assembled in Nightcrawler's chapel as they prepare to abandon San Francisco for the base that the X-Club has raised from the bottom of the ocean.
 She is among the first group of mutants teleported by Pixie to the new base.
 Boom-Boom was also one of the X-Men who defeated the invading Predator Xs who attacked Utopia.
 Boom-Boom, Iceman, and Colossus teamed up to defeat the first Predator.
+She joined fending off Nimrod Sentinels attacks in X-Men: Second Coming.

 Cable and X-Force

-Boom-Boom returns in the Marvel NOW! series Cable and X-Force, aiding her old X-Force teammate Domino in her infiltration of a S.W.O.R.D. base.
+Boom-Boom returned in the Marvel NOW! series Cable and X-Force, aiding her old X-Force teammate Domino in her infiltration of a S.W.O.R.D. base.
+She remained with the team until its dissolution.